Bruce Thornton (basketball)

-Bruce Thornton (born September 14, 2003) is an American college basketball player for the Ohio State Buckeyes of the Big Ten Conference.
+Bruce Rashad Thornton Jr. (born September 14, 2003) is an American basketball player for the Houston Rockets of the National Basketball Association (NBA).
+He played college basketball for the Ohio State Buckeyes, where he finished his career as the program's all-time leading scorer.

 Early life

 Thornton was raised in Alpharetta, Georgia and attended Milton High School, where he was a fouryear starter on the basketball team.
 The team won the state championship in 2021, and Thornton was Mr. Georgia Basketball and the Gatorade Georgia Boys' Basketball Player of the Year in 2022.

 Recruiting

 Thornton was considered a consensus four-star recruit by ESPN, 247Sports and Rivals.
 On November 26, 2020, Thornton committed to play college basketball for Ohio State over offers from teams such as Alabama, Georgia, and Auburn.